 Pivot your left heel down towards the ground, opening your hips to the left as you prepare to kick your right leg through the opening between your right hand and left foot.
 Your right hip may brush the ground as you kick your right leg through.
 Right palm stays connected to the ground to support you.

-If available to you, reach your left hand towards your right toes.
+If possible, reach your left hand towards your right toes, then return to the starting position.

 Muscles Warmed Up: Glutes, quads, hamstrings and all the stabilizing muscles in your core and back.